 The staff of the SSP will provide assistance and serve as a resource for referral to students requiring academic accommodations.

-The academic recovery course is designed to concentrate on the needs of students who have been unsuccessful in pursuit of their academic goals.
+The academic recovery course is designed to concentrate on the needs of students who have been hampered in quest of their academic goals.
 The course will address academic rigor.
 Critical thinking standards and principles will be threaded though the course activities.
 Tools addressing study skills and decision making will be provided for the student to use in taking responsibility for their own learning.
 This course is required for all students who are on academic probation, and is to be taken the semester they are registered following the course failure that placed them on probation.
 The course is a remedial course and is not counted in the GPA toward graduation or total college credits.

 One goal of GSC is to help students develop their potential as self-reliant individuals.
 A full-time counselor is available for personal counseling and as a resource for referral services in the community.
-Please see the following links.

 Important Mental Health Links